neuromodulation/py_neuromodulation/docs/source/usage.rst

 Usage
 =====

-We will here explain the basic usage of py_neuromodulation.
-Also check out the :doc:`examples <examples>`.
+We will explain here the basic usage of py_neuromodulation.
+Check out the :doc:`examples <examples>` for directly following along.

 In general only a time series is required with a specified sampling frequency.

 Here is the definition of a minimalistic example:

 .. code-block:: python

     import py_neuromodulation as pn
     import numpy as np

     NUM_CHANNELS = 5
     NUM_DATA = 10000
     sfreq = 1000  # Hz